To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

-If you leave Florence without having made friends with at least a few of the locals (we're talking about actual Florentines here), then you've done Italy wrong.
-Being able to call up a friend on Facetime wen you're on opposite sides of the world just to tell them that you've booked a flight back to Florence is a feeling like nothing else.
+If you leave Florence without having made friends with at least a few of the locals (we’re talking about actual Florentines here), then you’ve done Italy wrong.
+Being able to call up a friend on Facetime wen you’re on opposite sides of the world just to tell them that you’ve booked a flight back to Florence is a feeling like nothing else.
 Even better, sending Snaps to everyone else who will be jealous/excited and getting their response.
-Having friends abroad gives you places to stay, a home base, people to get dinner with, and a great time out.
-You'll never loose these friendships, and though you might not talk for months, or even a year or so, there will always be FB messenger to shoot them a message and get a real-time check up on Flo-town.
+Having friends gives you places to stay, a home base, people to get dinner with, and a great time out.
+You’ll never loose these friendships, and though you might not talk for months, or even a year or so, there will always be FB messenger to shoot them a message and check up real-time on Florence.

 My first Florence apartment- I still miss it and love it (even though my current apartment is INFINITELY nicer) was right above Star Chicken.
 There was a man named Davide who lived across the street and would always be out on his balcony drinking beer in his tightey-whiteys.